Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (LAUGHTER)

-MCLORIN SALVANT: ..."He Hit Me And It Felt Like A Kiss."
-That one was...
+MCLORIN SALVANT: "He Hit Me (And It Felt Like A Kiss)" - that one is...

-MCLORIN SALVANT: Yeah, and I don't - yeah, that one is - that one definitely stays with me, and I'm thinking that maybe it'll come up.
-There's other songs that are - I don't know if I would say that they're completely sexist but kind of.
-You know, there's "When I'm Housekeeping For You" or "I'm Cooking Breakfast For The One I Love."
+MCLORIN SALVANT: Yeah.
+Yeah.
+And I don't - yeah, that one is - that one definitely stays with me.
+And I'm thinking that maybe it'll come up.
+There's other songs that are - I don't know if I would say that they're completely sexist.
+But kind of - you know, there's - "When I'm Housekeeping For You or "I'm Cooking Breakfast For The One I Love" (ph).
 That's not super sexist, but...

 GROSS: Oh, that's Fanny Brice.